 Direct communication with HMRC

-For exporters with modern CTRM software, CDS promises to make filing customs declarations online more efficient and accurate.
-Export declaration glitches should be easier to fix as well.
-The new CDS has only 200 error codes compared to CHIEF’s 4,000.
-Reduced dependence on consultants, brokers and agents could be an additional potential saving for exporters of waste paper, waste plastic and metal recyclables for example.
+For exporters with accurate machine-readable data and modern CTRM software, CDS has made filing customs declarations online more efficient and accurate.
+CDS has only 200 error codes compared to CHIEF’s 4,000.
+Reduced dependence on consultants, brokers and agents presents an additional potential saving for exporters of waste paper, waste plastic and metal recyclables for example.

 You’ll also be prepared for a digital future that is set to include electronic bills of lading and other innovations that the recently-passed UK Electronic Trade Documents Act is ushering in.
 The CDS is just one element of a wider digital transition that is gathering momentum across international trade.